SpaceXpanse/Hackathons/Enter-the-SpaceXpanse-Multiverse/README.md

 12. Presentation Guidelines: Although that is not mandatory, some presentation of the final project ensures a level playing field and allows the participants to showcase their work effectively.

 13. Disqualification:
-    - Fail to comply with the subpoints from section 5 /Eligibility/ of this document.
+    - Fail to comply with the subpoints from Section 5 /Eligibility/ of this document.
     - Foul actions or behaviors, such as plagiarism, cheating, or violation of the code of conduct.
 For example: messed up and problematic fork's commit history.

 ### Disclaimer:
 It's important to note that these rules may be changed depending on the specific hackathon and its objectives.
 Organizers have the flexibility to adapt and customize the rules to suit their event's purpose and requirements.